sujanchikkela/CMPE255_Project/paper/paper.md

 # Comparisons
 The main step in any machine learning model is the evaluation of model accuracy.
 The Mean absolute error, Mean Squared Error, R-Squared or Coefficient of determination and Root Mean Squared Error metrics are used to evaluate the performance/accuracy of the model in regression analysis problems.

-The Mean absolute error is the  average of the absolute difference between the predicted values and the actual values.
-The Mean absolute error is the average of the absolute difference between the predicted values and the actual values.
-The square root of Mean Squared error is Root Mean Squared Error.
-The R-squared or coefficient of determination is the proportion of the variance in the dependent variable.
+MAE:The Mean absolute error is the  average of the absolute difference between the predicted values and the actual values.
+MSE:It represents the average of the squared difference between the actual and predicted values.It measures the variance of the residuals.
+RMSE:The square root of Mean Squared error is Root Mean Squared Error.
+R-squared or coefficient of determination: It is the proportion of the variance in the dependent variable.
 It is a scale-free score i.e. the value of R square will be less than one only even if of the values being small or large.

 # Example Analysis